Alexis Flores

-Alexis Flores (born July 18, 1975) is a Honduran fugitive wanted for the kidnapping, rape, and murder of five-year-old Iriana DeJesus in Philadelphia in 2000.
+Mario Roberto Flores Mejía (born July 18, 1975) better known by the alias Alexis Flores, is a Honduran former fugitive who was wanted for the kidnapping, rape, and murder of five-year-old Iriana DeJesus in Philadelphia in 2000.
 Flores was the 487th fugitive to be placed on the FBI's Ten Most Wanted Fugitives list.
 On March 6, 2025, he was removed from the list for no longer meeting the list criteria.
-Despite his removal from the Top Ten List, Flores remains a wanted fugitive.
+On February 11, 2026, Flores was captured in Lepaera, Honduras, after more than 25 years on the run.

 Background

+Mario Roberto Flores Mejía was born in Choloma, Cortés Department, Honduras.
+Although several dates of birth ranging from 1975 to 1982 have been used, Honduran authorities later confirmed his actual date of birth as July 18, 1975.

-Flores was born on July 18, 1975, in Honduras although he has used dates of birth ranging from 1975 to 1982.
-Flores has a large surgical scar on his neck as a result of an injury sustained in Hurricane Mitch in Honduras in 1998.
+Not much is known about Flores' life before entering the United States, except that he has two scars on his forehead and left cheek, as well as a large surgical scar on his neck, which he says is the result of an injury sustained during Hurricane Mitch in Honduras in 1998.

 Kidnapping and murder charges

+Flores had lived in the United States as a migrant worker, traveling around the country by train hopping.
+In 2000, he boarded a train he believed was headed for Chicago, but instead ended up in Philadelphia.

-Around summer 2000, a homeless drifter only known as "Carlos" (or "Carlo") had been given shelter, clothing, and work as a handyman by Hunting Park, Philadelphia, resident Jorge Contreras.
-On August 3, five days after being reported missing, the body of five-year-old Iriana DeJesus was found in the basement of an empty apartment building where "Carlos" is believed to have stayed.
+In the summer of 2000, a homeless drifter only known as "Carlos" (or "Carlo") had been given shelter, clothing, and work as a handyman by Jorge Contreras, a resident of Hunting Park.
+As part of his job, "Carlos" was given the keys to an abandoned apartment building.
+On July 29, 2000, five-year-old Iriana DeJesus disappeared while playing on the street outside her home in Fairhill, having last been seen walking from the neighborhood with a stranger.
+On August 3, six days after being reported missing, the body of DeJesus was found in the second-floor apartment of an abandoned building where "Carlos" is believed to have stayed.
 She had been sexually assaulted, strangled, and wrapped in a trash bag.
 A T-shirt bearing a distinct political logo was found near Iriana's body with her blood on it.
 When police questioned Contreras about the shirt, he recognized it as one of the articles of clothing he had lent to "Carlos," who had not been seen in the area since the girl was reported missing.
-"Carlos" then became wanted for questioning, and a sketch of him was profiled on America's Most Wanted.
+An arrest warrant was issued for "Carlos Doe" and a sketch of him was profiled on America's Most Wanted.

 Arrests and deportation

 Flores was arrested for shoplifting in Arizona in 2002.
-Two years later, police came to Flores' residence in response to a noise complaint.
-After giving fraudulent identity documents to police, Flores was arrested for possession of a forgery device, a felony in Arizona.
-When he was arrested, Flores had a welcoming demeanor, was friendly, and cooperated with the police during questioning.
-Upon entering his apartment for further investigation, officers noticed pornography spread out across the floors.
-Flores told immigration officials that he had lived in Schaumburg, Illinois, prior to living in Phoenix.
-He was incarcerated for 60 days and deported to Honduras after his release in June 2005.
+In November 2004, Flores was charged with felony forgery, after he provided police with fraudulent identity documents while being questioned for a noise complaint at his residence in Phoenix.
+As part of his arrest, he was required to submit a DNA sample.
+He was imprisoned in Arizona, released the same year and deported in June 2005.